Diocese of London: Bishops

 Under the London area scheme the diocesan bishop, the Bishop of London retains oversight of the two cities of London and Westminster while the four area bishops have responsibility in their own episcopal areas.
 The suffragan see of Stepney was created in 1895, Kensington in 1901, Willesden in 1911 and Edmonton in 1970.
 The suffragan see of Marlborough existed from 1888 to 1918.
 On 1 May 2015, it was announced that Richard Chartres' (then-Bishop of London) proposal to take the See of Islington out of abeyance for the appointment of a "bishop for church plants" would go ahead.
-Ric Thorpe was consecrated bishop suffragan of Islington on 29 September 2015.
+Ric Thorpe was consecrated bishop suffragan of Islington on 29 September 2015; he vacated the See on 30 November 2025, upon his translation as Anglican Archbishop of Melbourne.

 Alternative episcopal oversight (for parishes in the diocese which do not accept the ordination of women as priests) is provided by a fifth suffragan bishop, Jonathan Baker, Bishop of Fulham, who has the same ministry in the Southwark and Rochester dioceses.
 During a lengthy vacancy in that see, alternative episcopal oversight was offered by the then-area Bishop of Edmonton.

 There are also several retired bishops living in the diocese, some of whom are licensed as honorary assistant bishops: